Sineperver Sultan: As imperial consort

-Of Bulgarian origins, she was born around 1760 and her birth name was Sonya.

-A victim of the Ottoman slave trade, Sineperver entered in the Abdul Hamid's Ottoman imperial harem as a slave concubine in 1774 and was given her the title of "Fourth Consort".
+Her origins are unknown.
+A victim of the Ottoman slave trade, Sineperver entered in the Abdul Hamid's Ottoman imperial harem as a slave concubine in 1774 and was given the title of "Fourth Consort".
 In 1775, she was elevated to "Third Consort".
 On 8 December 1776, she gave birth to her first child, a son, Şehzade Ahmed, who died at the age of about two on 18 November 1778.

 In 1778, she was elevated to "Second Consort".
 On 17 July 1778, she gave birth to her second child, a daughter, Esma Sultan.
 One year later, on 8 September 1779, she gave birth to her third child, a son, Şehzade Mustafa (future Mustafa IV).
 Afraid that he would become sick and die like her elder son, Ahmed, she called upon her Kethüda for prayers for him after his birth.
-She also ordered the prisoners, who were imprisoned due to their debts, to be released and their debts to be paid.
+She also ordered the prisoners, who were imprisoned due to a failure to repay their debts, to be released and their debts to be paid.

 In 1780, she commissioned a fountain in Üsküdar near the Cedid Valide Mosque in memory of her son, Ahmed.

 Two years later, on 12 December 1782, she gave birth to her third child, a daughter, Fatma Sultan, who died of smallpox at the age of three on 11 January 1786.
 Sineperver was widowed at Abdul Hamid's death in 1789, after which she settled in the Old Palace.